Support for those affected by sexual violence

 Train the trainer programme for MHPSS professionals

 In the Democratic Republic of Congo, sexual violence affects women, children, and men alike.
 As sexual violence is a taboo subject in the region, seeking and finding help is difficult.
 In 2020, ARQ International collaborated on a study on the impact of sexual violence in the provinces of North and South Kivu.
 This revealed that the lives of those affected are severely disrupted in many ways.
 Moreover, women do not always receive the psychological help they need.
-This study formed the starting point for the development of our training programme in Bukavu.
+This study formed the starting point for developing our training programme in Bukavu.

 95% of SGBV survivors are women